-The US has reached an “easy life”, and an easy life tends to bring about weak men – which directly lead to political deterioration.
+The US has reached an “easy life”, and an easy life tends to bring about weak men, which directly leads to political deterioration.
 It’s a trend that most nations throughout history have endured, and it may be time for the US (and most western nations) to endure it as well.

 So a rise of weak men is definitely a telling sign here.
 There have been a ton of studies done on the subject, and they’ve shown that men with low testosterone, or “weak men”, overwhelming lean left.
 Especially when considering race: white men that have low testosterone are the backbones of socialist movements.

 So then the question arises: how’d we get so soft?
 Easy: we haven’t had to struggle much.
 Because things have been going so well.
-[Because of capitalism – the same thing they are now fighting].
+[Because of the same things they are now fighting].

 Ironic, isn’t it?
 But life would be quite dull without a little irony.

 Sure, everyone has plenty of personal problems and struggles in life.
 That’s no question.
-But you don’t have all of those problems and have to fist-fight wolves or work for 14 hour days just to put food on the table.
+But you don’t have all of those problems and have to fist-fight wolves or work for 14-hour days just to put food on the table.
 You aren’t currently being destroyed in a gulag.